 Probability is given the same status as certainty.
-Out of Allah’s mercy and the facilitation afforded by the munificent Islamic law, travel lifts the obligation of fasting even if it does not involve hardship.
+Out of God’s mercy and the ease afforded by the munificent Islamic law, travel lifts the obligation of fasting even if it does not involve hardship.

 Included under physical ability is strenuous work which a person cannot forsake during the fasting hours of Ramadan due to his needs or those of his dependents.
 It is not obligatory for a Muslim for whom fasting is obligatory to fast during the daylight hours of Ramadan if he cannot postpone his work until after the month of Ramadan or if it is not possible for him to work nights.
 This is because he must work to meet his expenses or those of his dependents.
 Examples include laborers, porters and the like, especially those who work under extreme heat conditions or for long hours.

 In Mawahib Al-Jalil Sharh Mukhtasar Khalil [2/441], the erudite Maliki scholar Al-Hattab cites Al-Burzuliy as saying, “The ruling for exposure to flax dust, coal dust, and dust generated in barley and wheat stores is the same as that for exposure to gypsum dust.”
-He continued saying, “Based on this, the question posited at our times concerns fasting during summertime and whether it is permissible for a paid harvester to refrain from fasting.
-The legal opinion in our school is that it is permissible if the work is indispensible for his livelihood; otherwise, it is disliked.
+He continued saying, “Based on this, the question posited in our times concerns fasting during summertime and whether it is permissible for a paid harvester to refrain from fasting.
+The legal opinion in our school is that it is permissible if the work is indispensable for his livelihood; otherwise, it is disliked."